Things to do in Toowoomba - there is something for everyone!

 Toowoomba's history has been preserved in its buildings.
 The magnificently restored heritage listed art deco Empire Theatre attracts regular performances.
-A well signposted drive for visitors will take you past the city's finest architecture, including City Hall, the National Trust Royal Bull's Head Inn and 'Heritage Street', Russell Street.
-A visit to the Cobb & Co Museum is a must as it houses Australia's largest collection of horse-drawn vehicles.
+A well signposted drive for visitors will take you past the city's finest architecture and a visit to the Cobb & Co Museum is a must as it houses Australia's largest collection of horse-drawn vehicles.

 Discover even more intriguing history and architecture through a self-guided walk of the Mort Estate precinct.
 Drop in to the Toowoomba Visitor Information Centre (86 James Street) for a copy of the brochure to guide you along your way.
 Allow a minimum of one hour for a brisk walk and longer for a leisurely stroll.

 Toowoomba has some great antique stores to investigate.
 You could start on Railway Street, following a delicious breakfast at one of many the cafes.

 Toowoomba offers many activities for the kids from tennis, swimming, rock climbing and roller-skating to tenpin bowling or a game of cricket at the park adjacent to the cottage.
 If the weather doesn't permit an outdoors activity you'll find a variety of books, DVD's and board games.